 Provides an overview of effective instructional strategies, curricula, materials, student assessments, and assistive techniques for children with special educational needs.
 Classroom accommodations and instructional modifications to meet the goals of the IEP/IFSP, which can be implemented in a variety of instructional settings, are introduced.
 Collaborative planning, co-teaching strategies, and effective methods for working with members of the IEP/IFSP team and families are reviewed.

-Prerequisite: Grade of C or better in EDU101 and EDU104 or ECE104 and ECE114.
+Prerequisite: Grade of C or better in EDU101 and EDU104, or ECE104 and ECE114.
+Offered fall (and summer with permission for those working in the field only).

-ENGL094 Intermediate College Reading Skills 3-0-3
+ENGL094 Intermediate College Reading Skills

-For students with a score of 54 or below on the Accuplacer Reading assessment.
-Students will develop proficiency in the fundamental communication skill of reading (at the 8th -12th grade level).
-The course emphasizes comprehending main ideas and details, making inferences, developing vocabulary, understanding the logical relationship among the parts of paragraphs, and applying study skills.
+Designed for students with scores of 34 - 54 on the Accuplacer Reading assessment.
+Students will develop proficiency in the fundamental communication skill of reading (at the 8th - 12th grade level).
+Emphasizes comprehending main ideas and details, making inferences, developing vocabulary, understanding the logical relationship among the parts of paragraphs, and applying study skills as they relate to textbook comprehension.
 This course may not be applied to meet certificate or degree requirements.
-A grade of C or better is required to advance to ENGL097.
+A grade of C or better is required to advance to ENGL 097.
 Offered every semester.

-ENGL 094 for English as a Second Language Students: ENGL094/ESL is targeted toward students whose native language is not English.
-Additional supports incorporated to support student success.
+ENGL 094 for English as a Second Language Students: ENGL 094/ESL is targeted toward students whose native language is not English.
+Additional supports are incorporated to support student success.